 GA-ASI's flagship product, the Predator, was named by Smithsonian's Air & Space magazine as one of the top ten aircraft that changed the world.
 It is one of the most combat-proven RPA and is currently used in Afghanistan to pick up enemy communications and transmit video feeds to ground troops and operations centers on the other side of the globe.

-In general, the company's UAS are less expensive to operate than manned aircraft and are able to remain in the air for longer periods of time.
-Other advantages include the fact its UAS are versatile -- they can be outfitted with missiles, turning them from drones into combat aircraft.
+In general, the company's RPAs are less expensive to operate than manned aircraft and are able to remain in the air for longer periods of time.
+Other advantages include the fact its RPAs are versatile -- they can be outfitted with missiles, turning them from drones into combat aircraft.
 These attributes make the aircraft highly attractive to the foreign and domestic agencies that use them, including the US Air Force, US Navy, US Army, NASA, the UK Royal Air Force, and the Italian Air Force.

 Not just for war zones or military applications, UAS are also being used to monitor borders, piracy on the high seas, and natural and man-made disasters.
 US Customs and Border Protection is using the Predator B RPA to patrol the US-Canadian border.

 In 2013 the company and Canada-based CAE, a provider of simulation and mission training systems signed a deal to explore working together to integrate CAE’s simulation systems with GA-ASI’s RPA for the purpose of offering international customers a comprehensive training solution.

 That year GA-ASI signed a two-year agreement with OMX to support GA-ASI’s Industrial Regional Benefit efforts to identify and work with Canadian suppliers.
 The partnership will strengthen GA-ASI’s and its teammate CAE’s commitment to offer the Predator B and/or Predator C Avenger RPA to meet the Canadian government’s joint unmanned surveillance and target acquisition system requirements.